thibaudclement/cs269i/docs/lecture-13.md

 We have seen five types of market failures:

-1. Externalities (side effects on other parties)
+1. Externalities (side effects on other parties).
-2. Transaction costs
+2. Transaction costs.
-3. Thinness (flow of buyers/sellers too small)
+3. Thinness (flow of buyers/sellers too small).
-4. Timing issues
+4. Timing issues.
-5. Information asymmetry
+5. Information asymmetry.

 </div>